Kasra1377/face-verification-with-siamese-networks/README.md

 ```
 git clone https://github.com/Kasra1377/lbp-face-recognition.git
 ```
-After you cloned this repository, you have to downloadand install the Anaconda.
+After you cloned this repository, you have to download and install the Anaconda.
 You can find the download link from this [link](https://www.anaconda.com/products/individual).
 After the installation, open the Anaconda Prompt and type the code down below:
 ```
 conda create -n verification python=3.7
 ```
 This command creates a virtual env with a name of `verification`.
 Note that you can choose your own arbitrary name for virtual enviroment.
-After virtual enviroment was created, via Anaconda Prompt switch to the directory of the project folder and then type:
+After virtual enviroment is created,  switch to the directory of the project folder via Anaconda Prompt and then type:

 ```
 conda activate verification